 • Volunteer experiences, service learning projects, and internships provide opportunities to explore and experience activity programs in various settings.

 • MEPAP online classes are NATIONALLY CERTIFIED through national Quality Matters

 The Activity Director and Activity Assistant program on the Hutchinson Campus of Ridgewater College offers career opportunities to work with the elderly and senior populations.
-The Activity Director program requires 60 credits to earn an Associate in Applied Science degree.
+The Activity Director program requires 60 credits to earn an Associate of Applied Science degree.
 The Activity Assistant diploma program offers 36 credits.
 Both options are fully online.

 Graduates of the Activity Director/Activity Assistant program will gain expertise in:

 - care planning/documentation

 - computers and other technologies